oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 It is recommended that all hosts in your self-hosted environment are upgraded at the same time.
 This prevents version 3.3 hosts from going into a **Non Operational** state.
 If this is not practical in your environment, follow this procedure to upgrade any additional hosts.

-Ensure the host is not hosting the Manager virtual machine before beginning the procedure.
+Ensure the host is not hosting oVirt virtual machine before beginning the procedure.

 All commands in this procedure are as the `root` user.